 Like other investment forms, P2P lending and real-estate crowdlending come with associated risks.
 This post will introduce you with several classical investing mistakes that beginner and even advanced investors may make.

-Basically, it all boils down to being patient, diversifying your portfolio, and having realistic performance expectations – don’t let greed cloud your judgment ! -.
+Basically, it boils down to being patient, diversifying your portfolio, being on the lookout for red flags, and having realistic performance expectations – don’t let greed cloud your judgment ! -.

 Investing mistake #1 : investing money you need